 — Business leaders are seeking a transitional deal that is put in place with sufficient time for them to plan.

 — Brexit has caused a level of uncertainty over the UK’s position in the world that has made it a less attractive destination for some businesses.
 Leaders are considering all options – including moving globally to locations such as New York.
 The UK government may need to consider incentives to encourage companies that are thinking of other options to remain in the UK even though the UK market has the building blocks for sustainable business.

 — Businesses leaders recognize the potential upsides of Brexit, and all participants agree that the voice of business is needed to realize the opportunities it offers.

 Read the full summary report (PDF 5.41 MB).

 Karen Briggs – KPMG’s UK Head of Brexit - reflects on what US businesses are doing to reset for the future and how these viewpoints compare and contrast to UK CEO’s Brexit readiness.

 Co-host at the event Emad Bibawi – Partner and New York Advisory office Leader, KPMG in the US – discusses the impact of Brexit on the US market and how New York as a location may be impacted.

-The global program is led by Rohitesh Dhawan – Director in KPMG’s Global Brexit Centre of Excellence – in collaboration with the Financial Times.
-Each of the events are co-hosted by KPMG’s national experts and UK Head of Brexit to bring both global, regional and UK perspectives into the discussion.
-The following events will take place in Frankfurt, Tokyo and London.
-Reach out to the team to learn more.
+This global program is led by KPMG International’s experts on Geopolitics and Brexit in collaboration with the Financial Times.
+Each of the events are co-hosted by KPMG’s national teams and UK Head of Brexit to bring both global, regional and UK perspectives into the discussions.
+The final event will take place in London - insights, executive summaries and video assets from the Frankfurt and Tokyo events are available.
+Reach out to KPMG (mailto:email@example.com) to learn more